brendanwallace/brendanwallace.github.io/content/teaching/qsci256/assignments/assignment4.md

 2. Rewrite `my-doubles` and `exclaim` using `my-map`.
 You will need to write helper functions to use as `func` in each case.
 (That is, you'll need to write a function `double-one` and `exclaim-one` that double a single number, and add an exclamation point to a single string, respectively.)

-    You do not need to directly test `my-map`: the examples you write for `my-doubles` and `my-map` suffice to test it.
+    You do not need to directly test `my-map`: the examples you write for `my-doubles` and `exclaim` suffice to test it.

 ### Anonymous functions

-Writing helper functions to use as inputs for `my-doubles` makes using high-order functions a lot more verbose.
+Writing helper functions to use as inputs for `my-doubles` makes using high-order functions more verbose.
 Fortunately, we can create functions _anonymously_ to use as arguments to our higher-order functions.

 An anonymous function looks like this: